 During my recent trip to Manali, in November, I realised the best way to plan a Manali to Atal tunnel trip is by spending a night in Lahaul Valley.

 The North Portal of Atal tunnel opens in the town of Sissu, in Lahaul Valley — a completely different part of Himachal Pradesh than Manali, or Kullu Valley.

 When you stay in Lahaul Valley, even if for just a night, you understand way beyond just the landscapes.

 Best Itinerary For Manali To Atal Tunnel

-Starting Rohtang Pass (the treacherous high-altitude pass Atal Tunnel was made for to bypass) brings you to a different range of the Himalayas — the mighty Dhauladhar.
-You will hear many locals sitting in Pir-Panjal pointing towards the Dhauladhar at a distance, snow-covered, “we get a good vide of THE HIMALAYAS from here”.
+The other side of the Rohtang Pass (the treacherous high-altitude pass that is bypassed by Atal Tunnel) brings you to a different range of the Himalayas — the mighty Dhauladhar.
+You will hear many locals sitting in Pir-Panjal pointing towards the Dhauladhar at a distance, snow-covered, “we get a good view of THE HIMALAYAS from here”.

 The Dhauladhar Range, as per Wikipedia, are distinctive in its typical dark granite rocky formations with a remarkably steep rise culminating in sharp streaks of snow and ice at the top of their crested peaks.
 Most of the time of the year, the Peaks of the Dhauladhar remain snow-covered.

-Now imagine visiting a Chocolate Factory and not eating a Chocolate.
+Now imagine visiting a Chocolate Factory and not eating Chocolate.
 That’s how absurd a Manali to Atal Tunnel trip sounds like if you don’t stay in Lahaul Valley for at least a night.